 If the LTE aspect of your Apple Watch isn’t working, it is because the software is seriously flawed.
-The Apple Watch code is designed so that the watch automatically switches between wifi and cellular networks.
-But if the watch detects an open or unsecured wifi network, it prefers that to cellular.
+The Apple Watch code is designed so that the watch automatically switches between WiFi and cellular networks.
+But if the watch detects an open or unsecured WiFi network, it prefers that to cellular.
 These public networks are everywhere – coffee shops, airports, shopping centres and restaurants.
 Also, they have a wide range – so even if you are far away from an open network – your watch will still detect it.

 If you are too far away, your watch will detect the network and hang on to the ‘one bar connection’ that it is receiving.
-Obviously that ‘one bar’ is not enough to let you make any calls, but your Watch will not understand that.
-It will refuse to connect with the much stronger, local LTE essentially preventing you from making calls and sending texts without your phone nearby.
+Obviously, that ‘one bar’ is not enough to let you make any calls, but your Watch will not understand that.
+It will refuse to connect with the much stronger, local LTE, essentially preventing you from making calls and sending texts without your phone nearby.

 An even worse side effect of the software bug?
 Battery drain!
 Have you ever taken your phone in the remote Australian outback and experienced your phone battery draining faster than usual?
 This is because your device consumes more power as it attempts to detect and hang on to the weak networks in these remote areas.
 The phone can’t find a good connection and keeps searching – draining the battery and not letting you make calls as well.

 This is the same problem with the Apple Watch.
-Because it keeps trying to latch onto weak open wifi networks, the battery drains quickly.
+Because it keeps trying to latch onto weak open WiFi networks, the battery drains quickly.
 Users have reported 11 hours or less, which means your watch would probably need recharging 2-3 times in 24 hours.
 And you do not have to be in the remote bushland; you will probably experience the most drain in congested urban areas where open networks abound – likely even while taking a walk around your house.

 In order to avoid battery drain, the best thing to do is keep your watch blue-tooth connected to your iPhone at all times.
 Doing so lengthens battery life to 48 hours or so.
 If you don’t have your iPhone with you, or your phone is switched off, put your Apple Watch in flight mode.
 This is the best way to avoid battery drain.

-Everyone expects innovation in the next range of smart phones,.
-This year’s marking of the first decade of the iPhone 8 / 8 Plus / X means Apple have had to come up with something special.
-Perhaps that’s why they’re including an eSIM, in their watch.
-It’s a seemingly innocuous technical change which could potentially introduce, a significant change for the way we all buy phones and plans.
+Everyone expects innovation in the next range of smart phones.
+With the marking of the first decade of the iPhone, Apple needed to come up with something special and they did with the Phone 8 / 8 Plus / X, and all iPhones after that.
+Perhaps that’s why they including an eSIM, in their watch.
+It’s a seemingly innocuous technical change which could potentially introduce, a significant change in the way we all buy phones and plans.

 Tying together what Apple have been doing elsewhere in the world is often difficult.
 They’re such a huge company that they file a lot of patents, some of which end up going nowhere.
 One view of their intent, as demonstrated through the examples on this page, is that Apple (and others, including Samsung) have trailed the eSIM in various formats and settled on a version of the technology which suits the need.

-The iPhone is such a significant cash generator for Apple that many financial / investment companies follow the product’s development closely.
-Deutsche Bank, in particular are a consistently reliable source for Apple information :
+- The iPhone is such a significant cash generator for Apple that many financial / investment companies follow the product’s development closely.
+Deutsche Bank, in particular are a consistently reliable source for Apple information.

-The importance of Dual SIM phones in Asian markets is hard to overstate :
+- The importance of Dual SIM phones in Asian markets is hard to overstate.

 - There is already a lot in the news about the new Apple Watch and it’s eSIM inclusion.
-I found this a useful article :
+I found this a useful article.

-Apple admits to Apple Watch LTE problems just before it ships
+- Apple admits to Apple Watch LTE problems just before it ships

-Apple says it’s fixing a problem the new Apple Watch has with its Internet connection
+- Apple says it’s fixing a problem the new Apple Watch has with its Internet connection